Ihab-Asaad/DeepPavlov/docs/features/models/classifiers.rst

     from deeppavlov import build_model, configs

-    CONFIG_PATH = configs.classifiers.intents_snips  # could also be configuration dictionary or string path or `pathlib.Path` instance
+    CONFIG_PATH = configs.classifiers.intents_dstc2_bert  # could also be configuration dictionary or string path or `pathlib.Path` instance

     model = build_model(CONFIG_PATH, download=True)  # in case of necessity to download some data